876pol/pyc/README.md

 # pyc

-Interpreted C-like programming language written with Python 3.
-Created as my ICS3U (Grade 11 Computer Science) final.
+PYC is an interpreted C-like programming language written with Python 3.

+This repo also contains a demo editor, built using ReactJS on the frontend (hosted on Vercel) and FastAPI on the backend (hosted on Fly.io), allows you to write and test code in PYC.
+Test out PYC [here](https://pyc.vercel.app/)!

 ## Features

 - Initializing variables
 - Evaluating expressions
-- Control Structures
+- Control structures
 - Functions
 - Arrays
 - C-like syntax

+## Documentation

+See the full documentation [here](DOCUMENTATION.md).

 ## Installation